 Common Name: Sauwi

-Panicum sonorum is a Annual up to 1.00 metres tall.
+Panicum sonorum is an annual plant that can grow up to 1.00 metres tall.

 Southern N. America - Northern Mexico.